AndrewSRea/My_Learning_Port/Bootstrap/Layout/Containers/README.md

     xxl: 1320px
 );
 ```
-In addition to customizing the Sass, you can also create your own containers with Bootstrap's mixin.
+In addition to customizing the Sass, you can also create your own containers with Bootstrap's Sass mixin.
 ```
 // Source mixin

 @mixin make-container($padding-x: $container-padding-x) {
     width: 100%;
     padding-right: $padding-x;